 About the Grants Scheme

 The Beverley Town Council Grants Scheme enables a wide range of local organisations, charities and events to apply for financial support.
 The intention of these grants is to support events and projects which will primarily benefit the people and town of Beverley (parish boundary map below – click on it to enlarge).

 The Three Different Grants

 Organisations can apply to one of our three different grants.

 Partnership Grants – UPDATE: The Council has limited the total number of successful partners to 8 at any one time.
-To date, 5 have been successful, meaning there are 3 Partnership places still to be filled.
+To date, 7 have been successful, meaning there are 1 Partnership places still to be filled.
 These are for established, ongoing projects, such as annual or bi-annual events, ongoing services and longer term project delivery.
 Funding is agreed on a three-year rolling basis (dependent on on annual review).
 As part of the application process, you do not have to apply for just funding, in fact you don’t even have to apply for any money at all – Councillors want to know in what other practical ways the Town Council can support your organisation, meaning it might not actually be funding you require, but other forms of assistance.
 The Town Council hopes to work as a genuine partner with successful applicants.
 Applications can be made at any time and will be considered at the next appropriate meeting.
-The Town Council may consider Partnership applicants that are unsuccessful for a Small or General Grant as alternatives.
+The Town Council may consider unsuccessful Partnership applicants for a Small or General Grant instead.

 You can find guidance regarding which application form you should complete at the bottom of this page.